prodgang/prod/words/prod/ops.md

 The [previous section](sections:prod:iso) showed we can write any natural number uniquely as a prod.
 That's great.
 But what can we do with prods?

-In this section, we'll take a look at some extremely simple operations that do some extremely cool things.
+In this section, we'll take a look at some extremely simple operations that do some surprisingly cool things.
 But first, let's take a look at some bad operations.

 ## Counter-productive operations